Skip to content

 From a former entrepreneur to entrepreneurs to be

 It's hard to provide advice to future entrepreneurs when you yourself have been an entrepreneur and had to close your business.
-On the other hand, I don't know who could understand you better and accompany you more faithfully than someone who has been in your shoes, who has been advised by a nyuko coach.
+On the other hand, I don't know who could understand you better and accompany you more faithfully than someone who has been in your shoes, who has been advised by a nyuko expert.
 Someone who dared to take decisions that turned her life upside down, who took them to the end and who finally finds herself here today, a member of the nyuko team, sitting on her chair as an employee at the service of entrepreneurs, writing to you.

 Passion and expertise: the drivers of entrepreneurship